 One of the most under-recognized reasons that Digital Transformation journeys fail is too big, too fast.
 Digital Transformation has a learning curve, and it is highly advisable to learn to walk before you run.

-To ensure success in your journey, a 3-phase purposeful approach to Digital Transformation can help you to start building muscles in the right way.
+To ensure success in your journey, a 3-phase purposeful approach to Digital Transformation that can help you to start building muscles and modernizing your digital infrastructure in the right way.
 Digital Experience Platforms (DXP) play a key role in this approach that can save a tremendous amount of time and effort when implemented right.
 Here’s an overview of how this strategy works.

 Base22’s 3-phase approach to Digital Transformation